MartinEesmaa/VVCEasy/README.md

 # FAQ (known as Frequently Asked Questions)

 Are you real creator of VVCEasy?
-Yes... but I'm not creator of VVC, I didn't build VVC, so it was Fraunhofer built VVC.
+Yes... but I'm not creator of VVC, I didn't build VVC, so it was Fraunhofer that he built VVC.

 Are you trying to work build of VVCEasy?
 Well yeah... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
 I don't have employees, so I'm only one.